mrjones2014/BlazorCMS/README.md

 There are two different variations of Blazor; Blazor-Server, in which C# processing is performed on the server and the results are sent to the client via a websocket connection, or Blazor-Wasm, which actually ships a full WebAssembly .NET runtime to the browser.

+> **(KOSER)** - Considering adding more detail about why Blazor exists.
+What problem is it trying to solve?
+What is the benefit of WebAssembly over Javascript?

 Let's build a (very) simple CMS using Blazor-Wasm, with a .NET Core hosted backend.
 Or, you can skip to the [analytics](#analytics).
+> **(KOSER)** - Add an explanation of what the purpose of the sample app is?
+What will it do.
+What aspects of WebAssembly will it demonstrate?

 All of the code related to this article can be found [here](https://github.com/andCulture/BlazorCMS).

 Note: `using` import statements are omitted here for brevity.
+> **(KOSER)** - Consider creating sections to help break up the content (e.g. Setup, Models, DB Connectivity, etc.)

 You will need to install the [dotnet 3.1.0-preview4 CLI](https://dotnet.microsoft.com/download/dotnet-core/3.1) to set up and build this project.